1903 Thomas Rear EntranceT

 he Erwin Ross (E.R.)
-Thomas Motor Company produced automobiles from 1902 through 1919.
-Production transpired in Buffalo, New York.
-The first cars produced by the company appeared in 1903 and were mostly small runabouts with seating for two.
+Thomas Motor Company of Buffalo, New York produced automobiles from 1902 through 1919.
+The first Thomas-built cars appeared in 1903 and were mostly small runabouts with seating for two.
 The company had begun like so many other auto-manufacturing firms at the time - through a bicycle business.
 Thomas had been building bicycles for several companies before making the switch to automotive production.
-The first E.R.
-Thomas Motor cars were powered by a vertically-mounted water-cooled straight-three cylinder engine that produced just over 20 horsepower.
-The engine was mated to a two-speed planetary gearbox.
-As times progressed, so did the E.R.
-Thomas Motor Cars.
-The Company did much to promote their vehicles and to attract customers, such as painting the cars in bright and attractive colors.
-The cars became more powerful and elegant and became renowned for their reliability and endurance.
+During the 1890s, E.R. was the managing director for H. A. Lozier & Co. who produced the Cleveland bicycle.
+After he left Lozier, he took over the Buffalo Automobile and Auto-Bi company, which was renowned for their motorcycle engines and bicycle production.

 In 1908, an E.R.
 Thomas Car was entered into 'The Great Race' which ran from New York to Paris.
 The decision was made at the last minute and there was little time to properly adapt the car for the race.
 Instead, the company pulled one from the production line and entered it into the race.
-The race began at New York during the winter and proceeded for San Francisco.
+The race began in New York during the winter and proceeded for San Francisco.
 The entrants then loaded onto a boat and traveled to Alaska and then Siberia.
 Once they arrived at Siberia, the race continued.

 Demand for the E.R.
 Thomas Motor cars increased after the heroic victory.
 In 1911, the company only produced six-cylinder cars.
 Within a year, the car had entered into receivership and purchased by C.A.
 Finnegan of the Empire Smelting Company.

 The E.R.
 Thomas Motor Company began producing automobiles in 1903 after several years of selling motor-bicycles.
 The company became famous for the Thomas Flyer, one of America's most successful automobiles, which won the 1908 New York to Paris Road R....[continue reading]